This time on Candid Animal Cam, meet the common warthog …

 - Warthogs eat mostly plants, including grasses, roots, and seeds.
 They sometimes eat worms, insects, and occasionally meat from dead animals.

-- Predators of the common warthog include lions, leopards, cheetahs, crocodiles, wild dogs, and hyenas.
+Their predators include lions, leopards, cheetahs, crocodiles, wild dogs, and hyenas.

 - A group of warthogs is called a sounder.